jlanawalt/bgio-react-chessboard/README.md

 # React Chessboard
 This is a game of chess built with ReactJS and boardgame.io library.

+- To start, clone or download and unzip, and run `npm install` to download dependencies
 - To play, just run `npm start`
+    - The package-lock.json was last rebuilt on 2025-02-12 with npm v10.9.2 and node v23.4.0 and uses the `--openssl-legacy-provider` hack in package.json.
+If `npm start` fails, try deleting package-lock.json, removing node_modules and running `npm install` again.
+- Pieces are moved by click, drag, release
 - If your King is in check, you will see a message at the top of the screen
 - invalid moves/moves that put your king in check will not be allowed
 - If checkmate, the game will end